nodemcu/nodemcu-firmware/tests/README.md

 Protocol](https://testanything.org/).
 This structured output is scanned for by the script on the host.

+You'll need `expect` and TCL and some TCL libraries available; on Debian, that amounts to

+    apt install tcl tcllib tclx8.4 expect

 This program should be invoked from beside this file with something like

     TCLLIBPATH=./expectnmcu ./tap-driver.expect -serial /dev/ttyUSB3 -lfs ./lfs.img NTest_file.lua